MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-management-for-enterprises.md

 Companies that image their own computers using Microsoft System Center 2012 Configuration Manager SP1 (SCCM) or later can use an existing task sequence to [pre-provision BitLocker](https://technet.microsoft.com/library/hh846237.aspx#BKMK_PreProvisionBitLocker) encryption while in Windows Preinstallation Environment (WinPE) and can then [enable protection](https://technet.microsoft.com/library/hh846237.aspx#BKMK_EnableBitLocker).
 This can help ensure that computers are encrypted from the start, even before users receive them.
 As part of the imaging process, a company could also decide to use SCCM to pre-set any desired [BitLocker Group Policy](https://technet.microsoft.com/library/ee706521(v=ws.10).aspx).

-For older client computers with BitLocker that are domain joined on-premises, Microsoft recommends moving from Microsoft BitLocker Administration and Management<sup>[1]</sup> to cloud management:
+For client computers with BitLocker that are domain joined on-premises, Microsoft recommends moving from Microsoft BitLocker Administration and Management (MBAM) to cloud management:

 1. Disable MBAM management and leave MBAM as only a database backup for the recovery key.
 2. Join the computers to Azure Active Directory (Azure AD).